 Text: Audrée Morin Berthiaume

-In this spirit, TUC has created its 4 and 10 litre refill boxes, allowing you to set up your own refill station at home and redefine the way you consume on a daily basis.
+In this spirit, TUC has created its 2 litre pouches and 4 and 10 litre refill boxes, allowing you to set up your own refill station at home and redefine the way you consume on a daily basis.
 We hope we'll inspire you to build your own!

 Dominique doesn't mince her words.
 For her, having a refill station at home and a cupboard stocked with food in bulk is essential.
 It's a way to minimize her mental load by maximizing her visits to the store and planning her family's needs in advance.
 With six children, you can really stay organized when you buy food in bulk and in larger quantities.